-However, on 1 May 2020 the government announced that as a result of the coronavirus pandemic and recognising that people may need to access their Lifetime ISA funds, the withdrawal penalty will be temporarily reduced from 25% to 20% for withdrawals made between 6 March 2020 and 5 April 2021.
-Effectively, this means that the government bonus needs to be paid back, but there is no further penalty.
-The change was backdated to 6 March 2020, so that anyone who has withdrawn money since that date and paid a 25% charge will have the difference refunded.
+However, on 1 May 2020 the government announced that as a result of the pandemic, and recognising that people may need to access their Lifetime ISA funds, the withdrawal penalty was temporarily reduced from 25% to 20% for withdrawals made between 6 March 2020 and 5 April 2021.
+Effectively, this meant that the government bonus needs to be paid back, but there was no further penalty.
+The change was backdated to 6 March 2020, so that anyone who had withdrawn money since that date until 5 April 2021 and paid a 25% charge will have the difference refunded.

-For example, if you invest £4,000 into the account and receive a government bonus of £1,000 (being 25% of £4,000), then you will have a total of £5,000 in the account.
-If you withdraw £5,000 on 1 May 2020 then you must pay a charge of £1,000 (20% of £5,000) and you will end up with £4,000 in your pocket, which is the same amount you originally invested.
+For example, if you invested £4,000 into the account and receive a government bonus of £1,000 (being 25% of £4,000), then you will have a total of £5,000 in the account.
+If you withdrew £5,000 on 1 May 2020 then you would have paid a charge of £1,000 (20% of £5,000) and ended up with £4,000 in your pocket, which is the same amount you originally invested.
 Note, however, that this assumes your original capital investment is still available – you might not be able to get back the full amount if what you invested the savings in has gone down in value.

 Help-to-Buy ISAs could only be opened from 1 December 2015 to 30 November 2019.
 You can save up to £200 per calendar month into a Help-to-buy ISA and the government will pay a 25% bonus of amounts saved upon purchase of your first home.

 If you have a Help-to-Buy ISA, then you can access your funds without paying any charge on withdrawal.